Privacy Notice for California Residents

 Use of Personal Information

-We use the personal information we collect for the following business or commercial purposes (as well as any other purposes as set forth in our Privacy Policy):
+We collect and use the personal information described above for the following business or commercial purposes (as well as any other purposes as set forth in our Privacy Policy):

-In the past twelve (12) months, Fredrikson has not sold personal information of any category.
-Likewise, Fredrikson does not have actual knowledge of any sales of personal information regarding minors under 16 years of age.
+In the past twelve (12) months, Fredrikson has not “sold” any categories of personal information, or “shared” any such information for the purposes of cross-context behavioral advertising Likewise, Fredrikson does not have actual knowledge of any sales or sharing of personal information regarding minors under 16 years of age.

 Your Rights Under the CPPA